Points of Small Heights in Certain Nonabelian Extensions: Introduction

 \section{Introduction}

 \textbf{Notation :} Let $E$ be an elliptic curve defined over a field $K$ and let $N \in \mathbb{N}$.
-Further let $\overline{K}$ be a fixed algebraic closure of $K$ and $L$ be a subfield of $\overline{K}$ .\\ Then $E[N]$ denotes the group of $N$-torsion points of $E$ over $\overline{K}$ and $L(N)$ denotes the field generated by $E[N]$ over $L$.\\ We shall use this convention till the end of the thesis.\\~\\ In this chapter we work with the set up:\\ Let $f$ be a fixed positive integer, let $p$ be a prime $\geq 5$ and let $w=p^{2f}$.
-Let be a fixed elliptic curve defined over $\mathbb{Z}_{w}$ (notation as in (1.2.1)) presented in minimal Wierstrass form such that its reduction modulo $p$, is a supersingular elliptic curve (in particular $\widetilde{E}$ is nonsingular).
+Further let $\overline{K}$ be a fixed algebraic closure of $K$ and $L$ be a subfield of $\overline{K}$.
+Fix an Weierstrass model for $E/K$.
+Then $E[N]$ denotes the group of $N$-torsion points of $E$ over $\overline{K}$ and $L(N)$ denotes the field generated by $x$ and $y$ coordinates of points in $E[N]$ over $L$.
+This field is independent of choice of Weierstrass model of $E$ over $K$. \\~\\ In this chapter we work with the set up:\\ Let $f$ be a fixed positive integer, let $p$ be a prime $\geq 5$ and let $w=p^{2f}$.
+Let be a fixed elliptic curve defined over $\mathbb{Z}_{w}$ (notation as in (1.2.1)) presented in minimal Weierstrass form such that its reduction modulo $p$, is a supersingular elliptic curve (in particular $\widetilde{E}$ is nonsingular).
 We shall also assume that the $j-$invariant of the reduced elliptic curve is not among $0$ or $1728$. \\ For notational convenience we put $ q = p^{2}$ in what follows.\\~\\ The main goal of this chapter is to prove the following theorem :\\~\\ \textbf{Theorem 2.1.1 :} Let $ n \in \mathbb{N}$.\\ i) The extension $\mathbb{Q}_{w}(p^{n}) / \mathbb{Q}_{w}$ is totally ramified and abelian of degree $ q^{n - 1}(q - 1)$.\\ Moreover, and for $ n \, \geq 2$.\\ ii) Let $k$ and $i$ be integers with $ 1 \leq k \leq n $ and $ q^{k - 1} \leq i \leq q^{k} - 1 $.
 Then iii) Let $ M \in \mathbb{N} $ be coprime to $p$.
 The image of the representation contains multiplication by $\pm M $ and it acts transitively on torsion points of order $p^{n}$, where $\text{Aut} E[p^{n}]$ is the group of automorphisms of $E[p^{n}]$ as an abelian group.\\~\\ \textbf{Remark 2.1.2 :} The results in chapter 2 are analogues of the results in section 3 of \cite{hab}.
 Habbeger proves these results for the case $f = 1$ using Lubin-Tate theory and twisting of elliptic curves.
-Compared to that our technique is more elementary and proofs are based on computations.
+Our technique puts more emphasis on theory of formal groups and ramification theory.
 This is the only place where the treatment in our work differs significantly from that of \cite{hab}.